 Substantially all of our operations are concentrated in the Western and Central New York region.
 As a result of this geographic concentration, our results depend largely on economic conditions in these and surrounding areas.
-Deterioration in economic conditions in our market could:
+Deterioration in economic conditions in our market, whether caused by inflation, recessionary conditions, public health emergencies, unemployment, or other factors beyond our control, could: